gxshub/mopmc/README.md

 This version is essential as it provides 64bit numeric types for the GPU and provides more modern sparse matrix multiplication algorithms from NVIDIA CuSparse.
 See the [CUDA installation documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) for detailed information.
 Use `nvcc --version` and `nvidia-smi` to check the installed toolkit and driver versions, respectively.
-Also note that each CUDA Toolkit version requires a minimum supported NVIDIA Driver version.
+Also note that the [version compactibility](https://docs.nvidia.com/deploy/cuda-compatibility/#minor-version-compatibility) between the CUDA Toolkit and the NVIDIA Driver.
-For example, NVIDIA Driver 525 supports CUDA Toolkit 12.0.
 <!--
 ```
 +---------------------------------------------------------------------------------------+